visheratin/web-ai/README.md

 The library is under active development.
 If something does not work correctly, please file an issue on GitHub.
 Contributions are very welcome.

+## Sponsors

+Continuing work on this project is sponsored by [Reflect](https://reflect.app/home) - awesome app for taking notes.

 ## Model types

 ### Text models